 Soil-less potting mixes are typically used for one thing – growing plants in pots.
 Nature never intended plants to grow in pots.
 Container gardening is a human invention.
 Growing plants in containers cramps roots and limits the plants' food and water supply.
 Soil-less planting mixes ensure potted plants get the best growing environment possible.

 Ordinary garden soil is generally made up of, well, dirt.
-Dirt contains loam, clay, silt, stones, organic matter and a multitude of organisms (good and bad), soil-borne diseases, weed-seeds and even bits of trash.
+Dirt contains loam, clay, silt, stones, biological matter and a multitude of organisms (good and bad), soil-borne diseases, weed-seeds and even bits of trash.
 The effects these naturally occurring elements have are aggravated in the unnatural confines of a pot, making life for potted plants a struggle.
 In addition, when plain garden soil is used in pots, it gets hard or compacted over time and both water and air find it difficult to get to the plant roots.

-Wheeler Zamaroni’s high quality soil-less potting mixes are made up of varying proportions of organic matter and other naturally-occurring materials.
+Wheeler Zamaroni’s high quality soil-less potting mixes are made up of varying proportions of biological matter and other naturally-occurring materials.
 (Mixtures are specific to their intended use.)
 The materials are pre-measured to give the perfect levels of aeration, drainage and moisture-retention for maximum plant performance.
 Soil-less mixes intended for planting are also typically sterilized to remove harmful soil-borne bacteria, pests and weed seeds before they are mixed in with other ingredients.